Symplectic configurations: a homological and computer-aided approach: Symplectic Cremona transformations

 Under one of the additional assumptions (c), (d), or (e), one can further blow down $X_1$ to $\C\P^2$, in analogy to \cite{C1}.
 More concretely, the cases (d) and (e) are the same as in \cite{C1}; for case (c) where the classes $E_1$ and $E_2$ have the same area, we note that $\hat{\omega}(e_1)= \hat{\omega}(e_2)$, so that we can apply Lemma 2.4 of \cite{C2} to the class $e_1$ as well.
 This gives rise to a $\hat{J}$-holomorphic sphere $\hat{C}_1$ representing the class $e_1$ which contains the point $p$.
 The proper transform of $\hat{C}_1$ in $X_2^\prime$ is a $J_2^\prime$-holomorphic $(-1)$-sphere, denoted by $C_1^\prime$, which represents the class $E_1$.
 The $(-1)$-spheres $C_1^\prime$, $C_2^\prime$ are disjoint, so they can be blown down at the same time to reach the final stage $\C\P^2$.

 In the case where the component $\Sigma_0$ does exist in $D$, the idea of the proof is the same, with the argument slightly modified.
 More precisely, since $\Sigma_0$ is a component of $D$, the $J_2$-holomorphic $(-1)$-sphere $C$ which represents the class $H-E_1-E_2$ will be part of $D_2$, hence we can no longer perturb $C$ before blowing it down.
 However, the assumptions (a') and (b') ensure that we can still blow down $X_2$ along $C$, in the fashion explained in \cite{C1}, to reach to $\hat{X}=\s^2\times\s^2$.
 Let $\hat{D}$ be the descendant of $D$ in $\hat{X}$.
-We apply Lemma 3.1 to recover $(X_2,D_2)$ from $(\hat{X},\hat{D})$ in the fashion we explained earlier.
-With this understood, the rest of the proof is the same as in the previous case.
+We apply Lemma 3.1 to recover $(X_2,D_2)$ from $(\hat{X},\hat{D})$ in the fashion we explained in the earlier case where $\Sigma_0$ does not exist.
+With this understood, the rest of the proof is the same as in the earlier case.

 \end{proof}